Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 let call = streamVideo.call(callType: "livestream", callId: callId) Task { try await call.join(create: true) }

 To create the call object, specify the call type as livestream and provide a unique callId.
-The livestream call type comes with default settings that are usually suitable for livestreams, but you can customize features, permissions, and settings in the dashboard.
+The livestream call type comes with default settings that are usually suitable for livestreams, but you can customize the dashboard's features, permissions, and settings.
 Additionally, the dashboard allows you to create new call types as required.

-Finally, using call.join(create: true) will not only create the call object on our servers but also initiate the real-time transport for audio and video.
+Finally, using call.join(create: true) will create the call object on our servers and initiate the real-time transport for audio and video.
 This allows for seamless and immediate engagement in the livestream.

-In this step we're going to build a UI for showing your local video with a button to start the livestream.
+In this step, we will build a UI for showing your local video with a button to start the livestream.
 This example uses SwiftUI, but you could also use UIKit.

 swift